David Satcher Clerkship

 - A copy of the most recent background check from medical school

 - Two letters of recommendation

-In the event that your primary selection is filed, you are advised to list two alternate choices.
-The application must contain all of the requested information from both the applicant and the appropriate dean.
-Your dean’s office must verify all completed core clerkships.
+In the event that your primary clinical elective selection is filled, you are advised to list two alternate choices.

 - Registration in an elective will be confirmed only after the application form has been received and approved.
 Students will be notified by email of the results of their application.

 - There are no two-week electives for visiting students.